 But what about the animation style?

 Style matters.
 There have been moments where anime has changed studios or been rebooted, and fans were all pretty skeptical.
 Changing animation comes with advancement and growing technologies.
-A couple of classic examples being Fairy Tail:
+A couple of classic examples are Fairy Tail and Fruits Basket.

 You can find a ton of unique articles going into the differences between the two and the exact side by side, shot by shot comparisons.
 It’s truly amazing, but for now, we’re just going to tell you that change normally happens.
 As with these times, people talked and hung up on the idea, of course.
 In the end, however, the series was able to be completed, and we’re all happier about it.